Ergodic measures of intermediate entropies for dynamical systems with the approximate product property

-includes $[0,h(f))$. \end{conjecture}
+includes $\bigl[0,h(f)\bigr)$. \end{conjecture}

-Progress on Katok's conjecture were first made by the author \cite{Sun09, Sun10, Sun12} for certain skew products and toral automorphisms.
-Ures \cite{Ures} and Yang and Zhang \cite{YZ} verified the conjecture for some partially hyperbolic diffeomorphisms with one-dimensional center bundles.
-In the remarkable work \cite{QS}, Quas and Soo showed that a system is universal, which implies the conclusion of Katok's conjeture, if it satisfies asymptotic entropy expansiveness, almost weak specification property and small boundary property.
-Recently, Burguet \cite{Burg} extended the result of Quas and Soo to request only the almost weak specification property.
-In the joint work \cite{GSW} with Lifan Guan and Weisheng Wu, we showed that certain homogeneous systems satisfy almost weak specification hence proved Katok's conjecture by applying the above results.
-However, in general universality should not be expected for systems with only approximate product property.
+We say that a system has the \emph{intermediate entropy property} if it verifies Katok's conjecture.
+Progress on the conjecture was made by the author \cite{Sun09, Sun10, Sun12} for certain skew products and toral automorphisms.
+Ures \cite{Ures} and Yang and Zhang \cite{YZ} proved the conjecture for some partially hyperbolic diffeomorphisms with one-dimensional center.
+In the remarkable work \cite{QS}, Quas and Soo showed that a system is universal, which implies the intermediate entropy property, if it satisfies asymptotic entropy expansiveness, the almost weak specification property and the small boundary property.
+Their result was improved by Burguet \cite{Burg} who showed that the almost weak specification property itself is sufficient for universality.
+In the joint work \cite{GSW} of Guan, Wu and the author, we showed that certain homogeneous systems has the almost weak specification, hence proved Katok's conjecture by applying the previous results.
+However, universality is not implied by the approximate product property.
 See Example \ref{nouniver}.
-In \cite{KKK}, Konieczny, Kupsa and Kwietniak proved Katok's conjecture by for hereditary shifts, who showed that the set of ergodic measures is arcwise connected with respect to a strong metric under which the entropy function is continuous.
+In \cite{KKK}, Konieczny, Kupsa and Kwietniak proved Katok's conjecture for hereditary shifts, by showing that the set of ergodic measures is arcwise connected with respect to a special metric under which the entropy function is continuous.